 ChatGPT failing with human-like repsonses

-The Implications of Generative AI (Namely ChatGPT) and Content Marketing for Your Business
+The Implications of Generative AI (Namely ChatGPT) and Content Marketing

 The way we need to understand AI is constantly changing.
 ChatGPT has only just been released but continues to change.
 It wouldn't be prudent to jump into using generative AI without considering the implications of a newly released technology that is changing so rapidly.